-E.1.2.
-ELIGIBLE OWN FUNDS
+E.1.2 Eligible Own Funds

 Own funds represent the excess of the value of the assets over the value of the technical provisions plus other liabilities.
-The Company's own funds total €732m at 31 December 2019, reduced by €15m for a foreseeable dividend which was paid in February 2020.
-The table below shows a breakdown of the Company's own funds at both 31st December 2019 and 31 December 2018.
+The Company's own funds total €659.5m at 31 December 2020.
+The tables below show a breakdown of the Company's own funds at both 31st December 2020 and 31 December 2019.